© Copyright 2014-2015 DesignMedix, Inc.

 Targeting drug-resistant diseases with dual-action drugs

 DesignMedix, Inc. develops drugs to address the large medical need caused by the rapid rise in drug resistance in multiple diseases.
-Diseases like malaria and diarrhea kill millions of people each year and cause untold suffering.
+Diseases like malaria and diarrhea kill millions of people each year, and cause untold suffering.
 The World Health Organization considers drug-resistance to be one of the top three threats to human health today.
-From the miracle drugs of almost 100 years ago, we are now facing super bugs that can withstand many of the antibiotics that we have available.
-Because the regular drugs no longer work, costs are rising with the use of stronger drugs and more people are dying when even the strongest therapies do not kill the resistant pathogens.
-Using proprietary technology, DesignMedix is developing novel drugs to help efforts to alleviate and eliminate these infections.
+Using proprietary technology, DesignMedix is developing novel drugs to help efforts to alleviate and eliminate these deadly infections.

 DesignMedix focuses on globally-important infectious diseases where additional drugs are urgently needed.
 Each year, there are over 250 million cases of malaria and over 4 billion cases of bacterial diarrhea and these diseases cause over 3 million deaths worldwide.
 The malaria parasites and bacteria that cause these diseases are increasingly resistant to treatment with normal drugs, with resistance showing in up to 70% of bacteria and up to 90% of malaria parasites.